List of unexplained sounds: The Hum

+The Hum is a persistent and invasive low-frequency humming, rumbling, or droning noise audible to many but not all people.

+Different causes have been attributed, including local mechanical sources, often from industrial plants, as well as manifestations of tinnitus or other biological auditory effects.

+Skyquakes

+Skyquakes or mistpouffers are a sound phenomenon generally occurring near large bodies of water, described as comparable to distant cannon fire or thunder.
+The sound has been reported around the world, with several cases documented in the 19th century.

+The Ping

+The Ping is a "hum" or "beep" detected by shipboard sonars in the Fury and Hecla Strait of northern Canada during the summer of 2016.
+It was investigated by Canadian military authorities, who did not detect any anomalies on the seabed, where the sound originated.
+Possible causes include local sonar surveys or the acoustics of Arctic ice.

+Formerly unidentified sounds

+NOAA

-The following unidentified sounds have been detected by the U.S. National Oceanic and Atmospheric Administration (NOAA) using its Equatorial Pacific Ocean autonomous hydrophone array.
+The following previously unidentified sounds have been detected by the U.S. National Oceanic and Atmospheric Administration (NOAA) using its Equatorial Pacific Ocean autonomous hydrophone array.
+Researchers have since posited volcanic and glacial origins for the sounds.

 Upsweep

-Upsweep is an unidentified sound detected on the American NOAA's equatorial autonomous hydrophone arrays.
+The Upsweep is an unidentified sound detected on the American NOAA's equatorial autonomous hydrophone arrays.
 This sound was present when the Pacific Marine Environmental Laboratory began recording its sound surveillance system, SOSUS, in August 1991.
 It consists of a long train of narrow-band upsweeping sounds of several seconds in duration each.
 The source level is high enough to be recorded throughout the Pacific.